Priorities and Objectives

 Objective: Ensure students have access to transition age services.

-PRIORITY I: Social Security beneficiaries will obtain or retain employment.
+PRIORITY I: Social Security beneficiaries will secure, maintain or retain employment

 Objective: Reduce barriers to employment for beneficiaries of Supplemental Security Income and/or Social Security Disability Insurance.